rroblak/seed_dump/README.md

 `conditions`: Dump only specific records.
 In the console just pass in an ActiveRecord::Relation with the appropriate conditions (e.g. `SeedDump.dump(User.where(state: :active))`).

 `model[s]`: Restrict the dump to the specified comma-separated list of models.
 Default: all models.
 If you are using a Rails engine you can dump a specific model by passing "EngineName::ModelName".
 Rake task only.
 Example: `rake db:seed:dump MODELS="User, Position, Function"`

+`models_exclude`: Exclude the specified comma-separated list of models from the dump.
+Default: no models excluded.
+Rake task only.
+Example: `rake db:seed:dump MODELS_EXCLUDE="User"`